 All recitals and projects must be approved by the Department of Music.
 Students must be enrolled for individual lessons during any semester in which a recital is to be presented, unless an appropriate waiver has been approved by the major teacher and the department chair.

-Applications for fall admission should be received by February 1.
+Priority Deadline: February 1.
 Applications received after this date will be evaluated on a space-available basis.

 Applicants are required to demonstrate special aptitude in their area of concentration.
 Those wishing to major in performance or historical performance practices must audition either by tape recording or personal appearance.
 Applicants for a composition major should submit representative examples of their work in the form of photocopies, not original manuscripts.
 Applicants in the field of musicology or in historical performance practices should submit examples of their written work in the form of published articles or unpublished papers.
 Placement exams are required of each incoming student, to be taken during registration week of their first semester.

 Institutional financial assistance is available in the form of fellowships.
 Applications submitted by February 15 have priority for the awarding of aid, although aid may be awarded to late applicants on the basis of available funds.
 Federal aid, in the form of loans and work study, is awarded on the basis of financial need.
 In addition, students may actively seek opportunities for financial support which might be available to them from foundations and other institutions.
 Please contact the Music Department for further information on Institutional/Department aid.
 You may, also, contact the Office of Student Financing, Claremont Graduate University, 160 East 10th Street, Claremont, CA 91711, by telephone 909.621.8337, by fax: 909.607.7285, or by email: email@example.com.

 If you have questions or are in need of assistance in applying, please contact us.

 Claremont, CA 91711